wp-plugins/gm-block-bots/readme.txt

 = The bots are still getting through =

 This plugin only blocks them based on their http_referer, which may not catch everything.
 If possible, using .htaccess on your server to block them as that should be more effective.
+In addition, some bots ping Google Analytics directly (without ever visiting your site) and the only way to stop them is via filters in Google Analytics.

 = Can you also block another bot? =